Our 5-point plan to manage constraints on the system

 9 Mar 2021 - 3 minute read

 We recently blogged about how we deal with congestion on Britain’s electricity system, and how we’re engaging with industry to tackle the issue.
 Griffin John from our networks team talks through our plans.

-Keeping Britain’s electricity flowing safely, reliably and efficiently around the country’s transmission lines is key to us keeping the country’s lights on and meeting our zero carbon targets, so overcoming the constraints challenge is essential.
+Keeping Britain’s electricity flowing safely, reliably and efficiently around the country’s transmission lines is key to us maintaining our service and meeting our zero carbon targets, so overcoming the constraints challenge is essential.

 In a recent webinar we revealed to industry a 5-point plan for how we’ll manage these network constraints in the years ahead, and we’re pleased to be able to share that plan below.

 Balancing Services Use of System (BSUoS) charges are a tariff on users of the network (for example generators and suppliers) to recover the costs we incur balancing the system.

 We’ve been publishing more detailed BSUoS cost forecasts in recent years.
 But we recognise that a new approach which provides even greater transparency and insight in our costs forecasts could be of even greater value to industry – particularly around costs incurred managing flows on the network.

 We’re building a new team to develop our constraint cost forecasts, and we’re aiming to move away from a central forecast to providing a range of constraint costs.

 An intertrip can act to relieve localised network overloads – normally in heavily-constrained areas of the grid – by automatically disconnecting a generator or demand from the system in response to a signal (normally a fault).